 As the heading states, earning money from your site is completely optional.
 Some popular sites have made no effort to monetize.
 Our Next Life is a great example within this early retirement niche.

 Others, such as my business partner, The White Coat Investor, have monetized quite well, earning more from their site and associated endeavors than their “normal” job.
+And my friend Pete has made it his life’s mission to teach you how to monetize a blog.

 If you do choose to monetize, you should probably wait until you’ve got some traffic.
 Ads can be a turnoff to readers, although I feel that most of us are accustomed to seeing ads on websites.